MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/recalloc-dbg.md

 *`blockType`*\
 Requested type of memory block: `_CLIENT_BLOCK` or `_NORMAL_BLOCK`.

-For information about the allocation block types and how they are used, see [Types of blocks on the debug heap](/visualstudio/debugger/crt-debug-heap-details).
+For information about the allocation block types and how they're used, see [Types of blocks on the debug heap](/visualstudio/debugger/crt-debug-heap-details).

 *`filename`*\
 Pointer to name of the source file that requested allocation operation or `NULL`.